Omonayeg/hngx-task-two/README.md

 - Search movies: users can search for movies by title
 - Top Rated Movies: displays a section for top rated movies
 - Movie Details: users can view detailed information about each movie
+- Watch Trailer: users can watch trailers of their preferred movies to know what its all about.

 <hr/>